Introduction

 0 | Healthy | - | - |

-If you are wounded, however, you need medical attention.
-A successful first aid save will treat the wound, but leave you with its lingering effects for 14 days.
-A failed first aid save will leave you with the lingering effects of the wound for 28 days.
+If you are wounded, you will stay wounded until you receive medical attention.
+A successful first aid save will treat the wound, but leave you with its lingering effects for 28 hours.
+A failed first aid save will leave you with the lingering effects of the wound for 7 days.

-A successful medicine save will relieve you of all effects of the wound.
+A successful medicine save, assuming the appropriate medical equipment is available, will relieve you of all effects of the wound.

 Disfigurement and Death